-Interest income and impairment are recognised in profit or loss.
+Interest income, foreign exchange gains or losses and impairment are recognised in profit or loss.
 Gain or loss on derecognition is recognised in profit or loss.

 Impairment of financial assets

 Impairment of financial assets is recognised on an expected credit loss (ECL) basis for the following assets: